FerencBuzas/Java/angular3/README.txt

 -   checked the Heroes, committed
 - There was now Hero only in app/ and in hero/;
     now renamed all hero to composer,
-    renamed contents with the algorhytm above.
+    renamed contents with the algorythm above.
+- Added Book and Publisher to each place with Composer